-The Company has not yet adopted certain standards, interpretations to existing standards and amendments that have been issued but have an effective date of later than June 1, 2013.
+The Company has not yet adopted certain standards, interpretations to existing standards and amendments that have been issued but have an effective date of later than June 1, 2015.
 Many of these updates are not relevant to the Company and are therefore not discussed herein.

-IFRS 9, Financial instruments ("IFRS 9")
+IFRS 9, Financial instruments

-In November 2009 and October 2010, the International Accounting Standards Board ("IASB") issued the first phase of IFRS 9.
+In November 2009 and October 2010, IASB issued the first phase of IFRS 9.
 In November 2013, the IASB issued a new general hedge accounting standard, which forms part of IFRS 9.
-The new standard removes the January 1, 2015 effective date of IFRS 9.
-The new mandatory effective date will be determined once the classification and measurement and impairment phases of IFRS 9 are finalized.
+The final version of IFRS 9 was issued in July 2014 and includes a third category of evaluation financial assets (those measured at fair value through other comprehensive income) and only one impairment model based on expected losses.